ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload title="Example of Access Token Request-Response Exchange.
 Following a successful uploading of the access token from the AS to the RS, the access token response includes the \"token_upload\" parameter but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}

-{{fig-example-AS-to-C-token-upload-success-ret-token}} shows another example with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-upload-success-ret-token}} shows another example, with first an access token request from C to the AS and then an access token response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.

 The access token request specifies the "token_upload" parameter with value 2.
 That is, C indicates that it requires the access token from the AS, even in case the AS successfully uploads the access token to the RS.